Studio Ninja

 HoneyBook

 Invoicing integrated into Smart Files or sent standalone.
-Payment processing at 2.9% + $0.25 per card and 1.5% per ACH with no cap.
+Payment processing at 2.9% + $0.25 per card transaction on all plans.
+The 1.5% ACH fee (uncapped) is available on Essentials and Premium.
 HoneyBook integrates with QuickBooks but not Xero.

 Verdict

 Studio Ninja wins on accounting breadth (Xero + QuickBooks vs. QuickBooks only).
-HoneyBook's uncapped 1.5% ACH fee adds up -- on a $5,000 wedding booking paid via ACH, that is $75 through HoneyBook versus standard Stripe rates through Studio Ninja.
+HoneyBook's uncapped 1.5% ACH fee adds up: on a $5,000 wedding booking paid via ACH, that is $75 through HoneyBook versus standard Stripe rates through Studio Ninja.
+Over a season of 20 weddings, the difference reaches $1,500.

 CRM and pipeline